albinaboshku/RestaurantWebApp/README.md

 # RestaurantWebApp
-This is my first we application made with ReactJs and Firebase!
+This is my first web application made with ReactJs and Firebase!
 <hr/>
 <h2> Structure </h2>
 <ul>